Macauley Island: Geology

-In the Southwest Pacific, the Pacific Plate subducts beneath the Australian Plate and a set of microplates in the 2550 km long and maximally 10800 m deep Kermadec Trench.
-This subduction has given rise to the Tonga-Kermadec volcanic arc, which is subdivided at 25.6° latitude (where the Louisville seamount chain subducts in the trench) in the northern Tonga and the southern Kermadec arc.
+In the south-west Pacific, the Pacific Plate subducts (Note: The tectonic process through which a part of Earth's crust sinks into the mantle at a plate boundary.) beneath the Australian Plate and a set of microplates in the 2,550 km long and maximally 10,800 m deep Kermadec Trench.
+This subduction has given rise to the Tonga-Kermadec volcanic arc, which is subdivided at 25.6° latitude (where the Louisville seamount chain subducts in the trench) into the Tonga arc to the north and the Kermadec arc to the south.
 In the Kermadec arc, subduction proceeds at a rate of 50–70 mm/year.

-The Kermadec arc consists mainly of 33 submarine volcanoes and calderas and extends from White Island next to New Zealand to Raoul Island; most of these volcanoes however are submarine.
+The Kermadec arc consists mainly of 33 mostly submarine volcanoes and calderas and extends from White Island next to New Zealand to Raoul Island.
 The volcanoes are formed principally by basaltic and andesitic magmas and are lined up in a 40 km wide zone west of the trench.
-The volcanoes are located 15–25 km west of the ridge, except for Macauley, Raoul and Curtis Islands which are on it, and rise on an oceanic crust of Eocene age.
+The volcanoes are located 15–25 km west of the Kermadec Ridge, except for Macauley, Raoul and Curtis Islands which are on it, and rise on oceanic crust of Eocene age.
 Volcanism began in the Pliocene and has occurred at the present-day location of the Tonga-Kermadec Ridge for about one million years.
-Many of the volcanoes were discovered using bathymetry, and about 80% show hydrothermal activity.
+Many of the volcanoes were discovered using bathymetry and about 80% show hydrothermal activity.
 Because of its mostly submarine location, volcanism in the Kermadec arc is poorly understood.

-The Kermadec Islands are the emergent part of the Kermadec arc, and most of the ridge lies at over 500 m depth.
+The Kermadec Islands are the emergent part of the Kermadec arc, most of which is more than 500 m below sea level.
 The islands are usually found on ridges perpendicular to the main ridge, implying that local lineaments control the position of volcanoes; they are separated from each other by water depths of over 900 m.
-24 km west-northwest of Macauley Island lies Giggenbach, a submarine volcano, and even farther west ares the Havre Trough and a caldera.
-This trough separates the Kermadec microplate from the Australian plate and it and the Lau Basin began to form through crustal spreading 6 million years ago; the lineaments of the Macauley caldera appear to match these of the Havre Trough.
-The Kermadec-Havre system is considered to be an archetype of a backarc-volcanic arc system.
+24 km west-northwest of Macauley Island lies Giggenbach, a submarine volcano, and even farther west are the Havre Trough and a caldera.
+This trough separates the Kermadec microplate from the Australian plate and it, along with the Lau Basin, began to form through crustal spreading 6 million years ago; the lineaments of the Macauley caldera appear to match those of the Havre Trough.
+The Kermadec–Havre system is considered to be an archetype of a backarc-volcanic arc system.